Blog

 • Multiple ways to demonstrate understanding

-• Individually adapted learning paces
+• Individually adapted learning rhythms

-Elimination of geographical and economic barriers:
+Elimination of geographical and economic barriers

 • Access to quality education from anywhere